Estimated reading time: 6 minutes

 Some parsnips are lifted in late August and sold fresh in Ontario.

 Most of the parsnips are harvested in October and November for winter storage.

 Some of the crop is left in the ground over the winter and then harvested in March through April the following year. – Omafra

-You can roast parsnips and you’ll find they get sweeter in flavour which you can also do for this carrot soup recipe.
+You can roast parsnips, and you’ll find they get sweeter in flavor which you can also do for this carrot soup recipe.

 The nutritional requirements of parsnips are very similar to those of beets and carrots.

 An adequate supply of nitrogen, phosphorus and potash are important for optimal parsnip development.- Omafra